emanuelsla/fully_synthetic_MI/README.md

 			save bootstrapped variable in dataset
 			go to next variable
 		}
+		if no conditions {
+			next
+		} else {for all conditions {
+				apply them to recent dataframe
 			}
+		}
+	}
+	if list structre {
 		return synthetic data in list structure
-}

-apply function synthesis on selected dataset with desired repetitions draw equally sized samples from all repetitions until original length of dataset is reached
-	and assign result to new synthesized dataset
+	else return one dataframe as equal samples from all dataframes }